gastonstat/relic-math13/calendar.md

 Tentative Calendar: Click <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzD1JW1I0jfhOEQ-wIJqiiq-36mUpISC5ZbcnqPmsu3Fx0Y264eVte_pSm9hk-qTz3L3hjhNp7Mdjb/pubhtml" target="_blank">here</a>
 if the calendar below does not display properly. <br>

-Note: Checkpoints are due the day they apear on the calendar (before midnight).
+Note: Checkpoints are due before the next day of classes from the day displayed on the calendar.

 -----